RinLit-233-shiroko/RinUI-docs/docs/BasicInput/Button.md

 # Button

-The Button represents a button control that the user can press or click.
-Buttons are typically used to perform an action or answer a question.
+Button is a button control that users can press or click.
+Buttons are typically used to perform actions or answer questions.

-As with QtQuick native components, the Button emits the clicked() signal when it is activated by the user.
-Connect this signal to execute the button's action.

-## Examples
+Like native components in QtQuick, when a button is activated by the user, it emits a `clicked()` signal.
+Connecting this signal allows the execution of actions associated with the button.
+The usage method is consistent with native controls.

-### A Basic Button
+## A Basic Button

 <div align="center">
 <img src="/assets/images/BasicInput/Button/Button.png">